iutools/iutools/doc/test-plan.md

    InuktiTools apps
    - Whenever you perform an action that corresponds to one of the above categories, put a tick mark beside it so you keep track of how many times you did that action.
+     - NOTE: When you do a word dict SEARCH and it produces some results, it also counts as  WORD_LOOKUP (because it automatically displayce the dict entry for the first hit)
    - Make sure you do each of the actions more than once.
 - Once you have done all the actions more than once, run the cli command